Contents

 | Assessment responses | The status (Not Started / Developing / Secure) and optional evidence notes you enter for each of the framework elements. |

-| Website crawl data | URLs, page content, and compliance findings collected when the Website Check or Website Assurance tool scans your school website.
-Used to generate compliance reports and auto-populate Board Audit evidence. |
+| Website crawl data | URLs, page content, and compliance findings collected when the Website Check or Website Compliance tool scans your school website.
+Used to generate compliance reports and auto-populate Quality Standard evidence. |

 | GIAS governor data | Governor names, roles, and appointment dates retrieved from the DfE Get Information About Schools (GIAS) register.
 Used to populate the Board Intelligence Report and governor profiles. |